Achieving 11M IOPS & 66 GB/s IO on a Single ThreadRipper Workstation

 There are various tracing options and /proc/vmstat metrics that would help us to drill down further, but I won’t do it here for keeping this article “short”.
 Remember, all this CPU usage and spinning problem happens only when using reads via OS pagecache (fio --direct=0) and we’ll go back to using direct I/O in next steps.

 If you want to avoid disk I/O, use the built-in cache in your database engines and applications.
-They don’t have purpose-built caches, then use OS pagecache, if you expect it to be able to hold your “working set” of hot, frequently accessed data.
+If they don’t have purpose-built caches, then use OS pagecache, if you expect it to be able to hold your “working set” of hot, frequently accessed data.
 But if you want to do efficient disk I/O, use direct I/O via whatever application configuration settings that use the O_DIRECT flag on file open.

 IO configuration - IO scheduler